framely/community/docs/reference/providers/postgrest.md

 ## Overview
-Framely also supports the backend component in form of [postgrest provider](/guide/glossary.md#postgrest-provider).
+OpenCUI also supports the backend component in form of [postgrest provider](/guide/glossary.md#postgrest-provider).
 The backend component can be declaratively defined in two steps: First, create database tables needed by service by adding storage annotation to frames, secondly, provide function implementation using SQL to express business logic.
 Using backoffice annotation, you can specify the operation team can access these tables via [back office](/guide/glossary.md#backoffice).

 There are a couple advantage of using backend component approach to build service provider.
-1. In addition to declaratively building database as content management system, Framely backend component allows you to implement the service declaratively too using SQL.
+1. In addition to declaratively building database as content management system, OpenCUI backend component allows you to implement the service declaratively too using SQL.
 This make it possible for the business analyst to build backend.
-2. Since tables are created based on the data type in the API schema, so no explicit conversion code is needed, rows in the table or view in the database are automatically converted into an object in the Framely.
+2. Since tables are created based on the data type in the API schema, so no explicit conversion code is needed, rows in the table or view in the database are automatically converted into an object in the OpenCUI.
 3. The admin interface or backoffice can also be automatically created based on annotation so that the operation team can use backoffice to provide service.
-4. Backoffice components can be reused by cloning for Framely hosted solution.
+4. Backoffice components can be reused by cloning for OpenCUI hosted solution.

 ::: thumbnail
 ![data-management](/images/provider/postgrest/data-management.png)
-How Framely, PostgreSQL and Backoffice Work Together
+How OpenCUI, PostgreSQL and Backoffice Work Together
 :::
 ## Annotations